 - Property crimes like theft or larceny.

-But, when you do a criminal records check, in most cases will not find out if they has had any:
+But, when you do a criminal records check, in most cases will not find out if they have had any:

 - Drivers license revoked or suspended.